Traders use different time frame charts depending on a number of aspects, as follows:

 A 30-minute time frame chart is another short-term price chart that can identify sudden changes in trends and possible reversals or breakouts around levels of support and resistance.
 This is often due to a rush in supply and demand or speculation around an asset’s value or performance.

 The below chart shows the price of the cryptocurrency, bitcoin, plotted on a candlestick chart in 30-minute intervals.
 As you can interpret from the graph, bitcoin’s price was steady for most of the day, until there was some volatile action between 14:00 and 15:00.
 This raised the price by approximately $200.
+Please note that bitcoin is only available to trade with a Pro account.

 In most cases, traders may say that a one-hour chart may be optimal for intraday trading strategies.
 This is because they can be used to confirm daily chart signals when used in conjunction with four-hour charts, to give a sense of direction of the overall trend.
 Day trading with a lower timeframe, such as 1-minute or 30-minute charts, can be confusing for the trader to keep up with, as they are usually looking to remain in the trade until the end of the day when they exit.